 If you know me in real life, then you know I am kind of a spaz.
 My old bosses used to tell me I was part a hummingbird, always flitting around from one thing to the next, often without finishing the first thing I started with.
-So there is something absolutely harmonious and necessary about driving for hours alone on an open highway that I’ve sort of embraced it as my form of meditation.
+So there is something really calming to me about driving for long hours alone in a car.
+I’ve sort of embraced it as my form of meditation.
 I think that’s why I took to climbing so quickly.
-My mind is constantly going a thousand and four miles an hour, and then I’m given this task that demands a clear head and forces me into the present moment.
+My mind is constantly going a thousand and four miles an hour, but when you give me a task that demands a clear head, I am forced to be in the present moment.

-Crashing at Allie’s, I made myself useful by offering her roommate, Aleya Jean, and I drove to the airport early one morning.
-On the drive, she said something really interesting to me.
-She told me that she missed the east coast epic: “Driving eight and a half hours to West Virginia to climb for three days and go back home like it’s no big deal.
+Crashing at Allie’s, I made myself useful by offering her roommate, Aleya Jean, a ride to the airport one morning.
+On the drive, she told me that she missed the east coast epic: “Driving eight and a half hours to West Virginia to climb for three days and go back home like it’s no big deal.
 Climbers on the east coast are driven in a very different way.”
-She told me about the “Colorado casual”, where basically you look out the window and decide to get brunch until the overcast skies clear up, then go out and get a full day.
+She informed me of the “Colorado casual”, where you can basically look out the window and decide to get brunch until the overcast skies clear up, then go out and get a full day.

 Would I like that kind of lifestyle?
 Would I miss the balance between city life and nature?
 Would I really be just like everybody else?
 “Being a climber from the east coast is different from being one in climbing specific areas.
 You’re not as special.
 Everybody here climbs!”
 Aleya’s words hit it on the head for me.